 Eaton Lane, Cheshire

-The site at the end of Eaton Lane is a well loved community location.
-The plan is to enhance the site with species rich grassland, healthland, heritage orchards, hedgerows, woodland, parkland and ponds.
+The site at the end of Eaton Lane is secured through a section 106 with Cheshire West and Chester local authority.
+It is a well loved community location and will be enhanced with species rich grassland, heathland, heritage orchards, hedgerows, woodland, parkland and ponds.

 The site resides within the Local Planning Authority of Cheshire West and Chester and in the Shropshire, Cheshire and Staffordshire Plain National Character Area (#61).